Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 \section{Application to Enrollment Data}

-We further evaluated the performance of MINTS by revisiting the secondary school enrollment rate data that was described in Section 2.
-We conducted two validation exercises using the enrollment data by simulating additional country-years as missing.
+We further evaluated the performance of MINTS by revisiting the secondary school enrollment data that was described in Section \ref{sec:data}.
+We conducted two validation exercises using the school enrollment data by simulating additional country-years as missing.
 In the first validation exercise, we evaluated how well MINTS performs for estimation of parameters of interest $Q$ for uncongenial analysis models.
 This is analogous to the analysis model validation that was conducted for the simulation study.

 In the second validation exercise, we evaluated the predictive performance of MINTS for predicting left-out observations of NER.
-Out-of-sample validation for prediction of individual missing values is less frequently conducted for multiple imputation methods compared to analysis model validation, but has been considered by \citet{Gelman1998, HonakerKing2010, Nguyen2017}; among others.
-Although the primary goal of multiple imputation is to create valid estimates of parameters of interest in the presence of missing data rather than recovering the missing values \citep{Rubin1996}, the prediction of individual missing values can still be of great interest in practice.
+Out-of-sample validation for prediction of individual missing values is less frequently conducted for multiple imputation methods compared to analysis model validation, but has been considered by \cite{Gelman1998, HonakerKing2010, Nguyen2017}; among others.
+Although the primary goal of multiple imputation is to create valid estimates of parameters of interest in the presence of missing data rather than recovering the missing values (\cite{Rubin1996}), the prediction of individual missing values can still be of great interest in practice.
 A multiple imputation method that can perform well for prediction of individual missing values and for creating multiply imputed estimates of quantities of interest is thus of increased utility.
 We refer to this second validation exercise as ``out-of-sample validation.''

-Finally, we applied the MINTS method to the full enrollment data set without simulating any missingness and created 40 multiple imputations for the country-years of NER and GER that are missing in the original data set.
-We briefly present the multiple imputation results and make available the 40 completed data sets.
+Finally, we applied the MINTS method to the full school enrollment data set without simulating any additional missing values and created 40 multiple imputations for the country-years of NER that are missing in the original data set.
+We also estimated a substantive analysis model of interest using the multiply imputed values of NER created using MINTS and compared these results with the estimates obtained using the other methods considered in the validation exercises.